The closed-open string map for $S^1$-invariant Lagrangians: Proof of Theorem

 Having specified the domains, we briefly explain how to equip the disks with suitable perturbed pseudo-holomorphic equations, and line segments with suitable gradient equations to get a moduli space of solutions.
-When $l=-1$, we choose the equations defining $\M^\gamma(x;x_0)$ as discussed above, which is consistent with bubbling at the unpunctured point as $s\to 0$ or $s\to 2\pi$.
+When $l=-1$, we choose the equations defining $\M^\gamma(x;x_0)$ as discussed above in Step~1, in particular which is consistent with bubbling at the unpunctured point as $s\to 0$ or $s\to 2\pi$.
 When $-1<l<0$, we choose the equations with the same properties as for $\M^\gamma(x;x_0)$, which are additionally constistent with bubbling at unpunctured points as $l\to 0$.
 When $l\ge 0$, we choose the equation on the disk with an input puncture to be the $\gamma_t$-pullback of the one appearing in the definition of the PSS map $\Psi$, and the equation on the disk with an output puncture to be exactly the equation from the PSS map $\Phi$.
+Finally we fix two generic Morse-Smale functions $f,g\co L\to \R$.
+On the line segments and rays, the equation is the gradient equation for $g$ or the $\gamma_t$-pullback of the gradient equation for $f$, as shown in Figure~\ref{fig:loop_morse}.

+In general, we can arrange the equations on all disks to have a Hamiltonian perturbation.
+For the disks with punctures, we must do so anyway; however, for the disks without punctures (with unpunctured marked points only), we can choose the equation to be $J$-holomorphic without a Hamiltonian term, provided that we check that our moduli space can be made regular with this restricted choice.
+In order to carry out the computations below, we choose the zero Hamiltonian perturbation on all disks without boundary punctures, namely: \begin{itemize} \item the central disk in Figures~\ref{fig:loop_morse}(c),~(d),~(e), \item the left disks in Figures~\ref{fig:Circle_Bubbles}(a)--(d) and the central disks in Figures~\ref{fig:Circle_Bubbles}(c),~(d). \end{itemize}

-On the line segments and rays, the equation is the gradient equation of $f$ or its pullback by $\gamma_t$, as shown on Figure~\ref{fig:loop_morse}.
-On all disks without boundary punctures, we require the perturbation to vanish, which makes these disks constant, since they have Maslov index 0.
-(This can be made compatible with gluing, like in the case $s\to 0,2\pi$ discussed in Step~1, and it is not hard to see that the freedom to vary $f$ is enough to achieve regularity of solutions.
-We will later explain in a bit more detail why the configurations are regular for $l=\infty$.)
-When $s=0$ and $l<0$, we require the perturbation data on the twice-punctured disk on Figure~\ref{fig:Circle_Bubbles}(a) to be obtained by $\pi$-rotation from the perturbation data on the similar disk for $s=2\pi$ (and the same parameter $l$), if we identify the two punctures with points $1,-1$ of the unit disk.
+We will now specify one more property of the equations that we choose.
+When $s=0$ and $l<0$, we require the perturbation data on the twice-punctured disk in Figure~\ref{fig:Circle_Bubbles}(a) to be obtained by $\pi$-rotation from the perturbation data on the similar disk for $s=2\pi$ (and the same parameter $l$), if we identify the two punctures with points $1,-1$ of the unit disk.
 When $s=0$ and $l\ge 0$, we make a similar symmetric choice.